NickChecan/Terraform-AWS-Tutorial/readme.md

 Resource blocks contain arguments which you use to configure the resource.
 Arguments can include things like machine sizes, disk image names, or VPC IDs.
 Our providers reference lists the required and optional arguments for each resource.
 For your EC2 instance, the example configuration sets the AMI ID to an Ubuntu image, and the instance type to t2.micro, which qualifies for AWS' free tier.
 It also sets a tag to give the instance a name.

 # More Information
-Changes on the AMI requires Terraform to destroy and recreate the EC2 instance
+* Changes on the AMI requires Terraform to destroy and recreate the EC2 instance
+* Outputs will present useful information to the Terraform user